brian200508/setup-termux-tur-code-server/README.md

 # setup-termux-tur-code-server
-Post install script for installing Termux User Repository (TUR), code-server and some developer stuff.
+Post install script for installing Termux User Repository (TUR), code-server (and/or AcodexX server) and some developer stuff.

 ## Steps
 ### Prerequisites